Clubs and Leadership

 Polar Bear Club

-The Polar Bear Club gets together each spring once the ice melts on nearby Songo Pond, and meets twice a week to go for a quick and chilly swim before breakfast.
+Polar Bears begins each spring once the ice goes out on nearby Songo Pond.
+The club meets twice a week for a quick and chilly swim before breakfast.
 The opportunity to be a member is open to the entire Gould community.
 The only rules that apply are that you must dip all the way in, and if you miss one event, you are out of the club for the remainder of the spring.
 The fun and the challenge is making it through the entire season.
-The Polar Bear Club is lead by Science Teacher and Outing Club Leader, Mr. Todd Siekman.
+Contact Mr. Siekman.